lumyslinski/app_projects/project_python_restapi/README.md

 - tried funkload, but there was a problem with running commands
 - tried PycURL, but there was a problem with installing it
 - tried ab (Apache HTTP server benchmarking tool)

-# Final thoughts
-This system could be enhanced with redis to cache requests and responses.
-Cache time should be reasonable due to refreshing star number.